Hiking in Big Island

 Kekaha Kai (Kona Coast) State Park.
 A pair of 1½-mile-long unpaved roads lead to Mahaiula Beach and Kua Bay, on opposite sides of the park.
 Connecting the two is the 4½-mile Ala Kahakai historic coastal trail.
 At Mahaiula, you'll find picnic tables and luas.
 Midway between the two white sand beaches you can hike to the summit of Puu Kuili, a 342-foot-high cinder cone with an excellent view of the coastline.
 It's dry and hot with no drinking water available, so be sure to pack sunblock and water.
 Gates close 7 pm sharp.
 Trailhead: Hwy.
 19, about 2 miles north of Keahole–Kona International Airport, HI, 96740.

 Hawaii Volcanoes National Park.
-Hawaii Volcanoes National Park is perhaps the Big Island's premier area for hikers.
-The 150 miles of trails provide close-up views of fern and rain-forest environments, cinder cones, steam vents, lava fields, rugged coastline, and current lava flow activity.
+Perhaps the Big Island's premier area for hikers, the park has 150 miles of trails providing close-up views of fern and rain-forest environments, cinder cones, steam vents, lava fields, rugged coastline, and current lava-flow activity.
 Day hikes range from easy to moderately difficult, and from one or two hours to a full day.
 For a bigger challenge, consider an overnight or multiday backcountry hike with a stay in a park cabin (available by a remote coast, in a lush forest, or atop frigid Mauna Loa).
 To do so, you must first obtain a free permit at the backcountry permit office in the Visitor Emergency Operations Center.
-There are also daily guided hikes led by knowledgeable, friendly park rangers.
-Check the bulletin board outside the visitor center in the morning to see the day's schedule.
+Daily guided hikes are led by knowledgeable, friendly park rangers.
+The bulletin board outside the visitor center has the day's schedule.
 Hwy.
 11, 30 miles south of Hilo, Volcanoes National Park, HI, 96785.
 808/985–6000. www.nps.gov/havo/index.htm.

 Muliwai Trail.
-On the western side of mystical Waipi‘o Valley, the Muliwai Trail leads to the back of the valley, then switchbacks up through a series of gulches, and finally emerges at Waimanu Valley.
-Only very experienced hikers should attempt the entire 18-mi trail.
-Completing the trail can take two to three days of backpacking and camping, which requires camping permits from the Division of Forestry and Wildlife in Hilo.
-Trailhead is at the end of Hwy.
+On the western side of mystical Waipio Valley, this trail leads to the back of the valley, then switchbacks up through a series of gulches, and finally emerges at Waimanu Valley.
+Only very experienced hikers should attempt the entire 18-mile trail, the hike of a lifetime.
+It can take two to three days of backpacking and camping, which requires camping permits from the Division of Forestry and Wildlife in Hilo.
+Trailhead at end of Hwy.
 240, HI, 96727.
 808/974–4221. hawaiitrails.ehawaii.gov.

 Onomea Bay Trail.
-Onomea Bay Trail is a short but beautiful trail packed with stunning views of the cliffs, bays, and gulches of the Hamakua coast on the east side of the island.
-The trail is just under a mile and fairly easy, with access down to the shore if you want to dip your feet in, although we don't recommend trying to swim in the rough waters.
-Unless you pay the $15 entry fee to the nearby Botanical Garden, entering its gates (even by accident) will send one of the guards running after you to nicely but firmly point you back to the trail.
-Trailhead on Old Hawaiian Belt Rd., just before Botanical Garden, HI, 96781. hawaiitrails.ehawaii.gov.
+This short but beautiful trail is packed with stunning views of the cliffs, bays, and gulches of the Hamakua Coast, on the east side of the island.
+The trail is just under a mile and fairly easy, with access down to the shore if you want to dip your feet in, although we don't recommend swimming in the rough waters.
+Unless you pay the $15 entry fee to the nearby botanical garden, entering its gates (even by accident) will send one of the guards running after you to nicely but firmly point you back to the trail.
+Trailhead on Old Hawaiian Belt Rd., just before botanical garden, HI, 96781. hawaiitrails.ehawaii.gov.

 Going with a Guide